kubedb/docs/docs/guides/rabbitmq/restart/restart.md

 - `spec.databaseRef` holds the name of the RabbitMQ database.
 The db should be available in the same namespace as the opsRequest
 - The meaning of `spec.timeout` & `spec.apply` fields will be found [here](/docs/guides/rabbitmq/concepts/opsrequest.md#spectimeout)

-> Note: The method of restarting the standalone & sharded db is exactly same as above.
+> Note: The method of restarting the standalone & clustered rabbitmq is exactly same as above.
 All you need, is to specify the corresponding RabbitMQ name in `spec.databaseRef.name` section.

 Let's create the `RabbitMQOpsRequest` CR we have shown above,